verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ### Deploy the application

-Below are the steps required to deploy the example application.
+The following steps are required to deploy the example application.
-Steps similar to the `apply` steps below would be used to deploy any application to Verrazzano.
+Steps similar to the `apply` steps would be used to deploy any application to Verrazzano.

 1. Clone the Verrazzano [repository](https://github.com/verrazzano/verrazzano).